Civil Engineering BEng (Hons)

 Entry requirements

-Read our entry requirements for part-time students.
-To apply to study this course part time, please contact our admissions administrator.
+To apply to study this course part time, please contact our admissions administrators.

 Attendance